Skip to content

 Tip

-After assembling all 8 motors, go through each one individually and double-check the polarity of all four wires connected to the motor.
-The wire colors should match the what is shown in this photo (black, yellow, green, red):
+After assembling all eight motors, go through each one individually and double-check the polarity of all four wires.
+The wire colors should match those shown in this photo (black, yellow, green, red):

 Tip